The Information Security Pathway

 Give Back

-Volunteer for group activities or become a leader of the Cybersecurity Community Group, formed to identify problems and share strategies about information security governance, compliance, data protection, and privacy programs.
+Join the Cybersecurity Community Group that identifies challenges share strategies around information security governance, compliance, data protection, and privacy programs.

 Give Back

-Join an advisory or member committee and help shape EDUCAUSE program content by providing guidance and support to a particular area or lending your expertise to the development of events.
+Join an advisory or member committee and help shape EDUCAUSE programs by providing guidance and expertise to a particular area.

 Give Back